upenn-libraries/alchemy/README.md

 taskRunner.run("CategoryTypesReport", options, args);
 ```

-# How to Build from Source
+# Development Notes

-Install maven and run this command:
+To build from source, install maven and run this command:

 ```
 mvn package